Boats & Yachts

 speedboat on water

 When spending time with friends and family on your boat or yacht, everyone’s enjoyment and safety should be your top priorities.
 As the frequency of recreational marine fire-related accidents has increased, so have the injuries and deaths associated with them.
-To keep yourself, your family, and your friends safe while aboard your boat or yacht, it’s important to abide by safe boating practices, particularly fire safety, so you can enjoy your time on the water and make it back to the dock for your next adventure.
+To keep yourself, your family, and your friends safe while aboard your boat or yacht, it’s important to abide by safe boating practices, particularly fire safety, so you can enjoy your time on the water and make it back to the dock safely for your next adventure.

 Below, we’ve outlined the three “P’s” of marine fire safety every boater should follow.